 Some of these apps look outdated.
 Others look modern but still somewhat out of place.
 By comparison, Smart Voice Assistant should look right at home next to the other apps you’ve been running since Android Lollipop.

 Smart Voice Assistant isn’t a ready-to-go solution right from the beginning.
-You go through the list of features you can activate via voice commands and assign your own custom keywords.
+First, you go through the list of features you can activate via voice commands and assign your own custom keywords.
 You also assign names to contacts and particular phone numbers.
 This can feel tedious at first, but when you’re done, you know exactly what your system can do.

-Which Assistant is Right for You?
+Which Siri Alternative Is Right for You?

 We each have our own preferences and needs.
 Out of the box, Google Assistant works pretty well, but maybe you want to use the same personal assistant on both Android and Windows.
 In that case, maybe Cortana’s the choice for you.